avemike/online-platform-game/readme.md

-# WIP - small game library written in js
+# WIP

-I wanted to build up a small 2D game library using vanilla JS
+I wanted to build up a small 2D game

 demo of work